nikoheikkila/nikoheikkila.fi/content/blog/effortless-end-to-end-testing-with-microsoft-playwright/index.md

   - productivity
 ---

 In my job, I stumble upon projects where there are *zero* tests, or a project is equipped with a single generated test always failing.
 For some development teams, writing and maintaining a comprehensive automated test suite is a lesser priority.
 These teams' end product is usually an application that satisfies the bare necessities asked by the client but is plagued by code rot, technical debt, and instability.

 During the maintenance phase, new layers of code are added on top of the existing cruft, making things worse.
 Fear of breaking things prevents refactoring, and hence the code quality keeps dropping.

 Software maintenance and lifecycle management are hard.
 As maintainers, we are often tempted to heroically rescue the project by adding all the missing tests or rewriting the whole project from scratch.
 No budget will ever be given for such a crazy thing.
 Fortunately, we can follow certain practices:

-- add tests whenever writing new functions, methods, classes
+- adding tests whenever writing new functions, methods, or classes
-- add tests before refactoring a unit of code
+- adding tests before refactoring a unit of code
-- study the business logic and write **end-to-end tests** for it
+- studying the business logic and writing end-to-end tests for it

-In this post, I explain the latter, end-to-end tests, which I've found to be the most effective way of refreshing a stale project.
+In this post, I explain the latter -- **end-to-end tests** -- which I've found to be the most effective way of refreshing a stale project.
 What are these tests, you may ask?

 ## Anatomy of an End-to-End Test

 End-to-end tests (abbreviated as E2E from now on) instead of unit and integration tests cover user-facing flows and business requirements defined for the application since it's planning phase started.
 These include, for example:

 - registering a new user for a service
-- as an existing user signing in and out of a service
+- signing in and out of a service as an existing user
 - adding products to the basket and checking out the purchase in an e-commerce website

 Experienced developers might now stop and think of *behaviour-driven development* (BDD) which goes hand-in-hand with E2E.
 Behaviour flows are often decided when planning a new feature.

+Say we have a calculator application, for example.
+We want to implement the adding feature and start drafting a specification for it.

 ```gherkin
 Feature: Calculator